UND Logo

 Duties & Responsibilities

-The Forensic Science Program in the College of Arts & Sciences at the University of North Dakota invites qualified candidates to submit applications for a full-time tenure track faculty position at the rank of Assistant Professor.
-We seek candidates with an active research agenda that includes publication of research papers in peer-reviewed journals, conference presentations, and submission of proposals to various funding entities.
+The Forensic Science Program invites applications for a full-time tenure-track faculty position at the rank of Assistant Professor of Forensic Science.
+We seek candidates with an active research agenda, including publications in peer-reviewed journals, conference presentations, and proposal submissions to funding entities.
+The candidate will have innovative ideas for independent research projects with forensic science applications.

 Required Competencies